itamarBachar/itamarbachar/README.md

 ChatApp: Multi-Platform Chat Application
 Description:
-ChatWave is a dynamic chat application aimed at delivering fast, secure, and consistent messaging experiences across different platforms.
+ChatApp is a dynamic chat application aimed at delivering fast, secure, and consistent messaging experiences across different platforms.
 With a backend powered by .NET and clients developed for Android and web using React, it's designed to be scalable, responsive, and user-friendly.

 Server (Backend - .NET):
 Secure user authentication, real-time messaging, message storage, user presence system, group chats, and a RESTful API.